Kanopi Team

 The user experience is the way visitors interact with your higher education website.
 Browsing your undergraduate majors, signing up for your newsletter, submitting a donation using your online giving form—all of these activities fall under the umbrella of user experience.

-In 2022, higher ed website design is shifting toward simplifying the user experience to facilitate streamlined user journeys for every visitor.
+Higher ed website design is focused on simplifying the user experience to facilitate streamlined user journeys for every visitor.
 This means that whether they’re a prospective or current student, faculty member, parent, donor, or community or business partner, every visitor can find the information they need quickly and easily.

 For example, the University of Arizona’s website offers an “I am” drop-down search option.
 Visitors choose the descriptor that best matches them and are sent to a webpage with tailored resources.